-When you’re ready to send out your manuscript to a likely agent or publisher, it’s important to follow the industry standard for your document’s layout.
+When you’re ready to send out your manuscript to an editor, likely agent or publisher, it’s important to follow the industry standard for your document’s layout.
 Here is a quick introduction.
 A Google search on manuscript formatting will score a plethora of more-detailed instructions.

 - Check the requirements of the agent or publisher, usually included on their website for submissions.
 Comply with them.

-- Basic formatting includes: use standard white A4 paper. type your manuscript using a simple font such as Courier or Times New Roman, usually 12 or 14pt, double spaced, with a minimum of 1-inch (2.5cm) margins on all four sides.
+- Basic formatting includes: use standard A4 size.
+Type your manuscript using a simple font such as Courier or Times New Roman, usually 12 or 14pt, double spaced, with a minimum of 1-inch (2.5cm) margins on all four sides.
 Set the copy ragged right.

 - Number each page.
-Single-sided printing only.
 Put your name and the story title in the header field on each page.

 - Check your spelling.
 Check your grammar.
 Show that you know the basics of writing.

-- Do not staple or otherwise bind the pages.
+- If providing a hard copy, single-sided printing only.
+Do not staple or otherwise bind the pages.
 Do not include gimmicks.